PorterGeo New Search GoBack Geology References

 The mineralised veins are both simple and composite hydrothermal quartz-gold systems with a gangue comprising 10% sulphides (in decreasing order of abundance - pyrite, galena, sphalerite, chalcopyrite and arsenopyrite, with traces of tetrahedrite and tellurides), carbonate, chlorite, gypsum, barite and clays, and locally containing crushed granodiorite.
 They are flanked by extensive sheet-like alteration zones comprising green muscovite and ankerite selvages, which pass laterally into propylitic (montmorillonite-illite) alteration.

-Ore shoots within the fissure system occur with a periodicity typically of the order of 200 to 300 m within the lodes, and have dimensions of mostly 200 to 700 m in the down plunge direction, and 70 to 300 m normal to the plunge direction.
+Ore shoots within the fissure system occur with a periodicity typically of the order of 120 to 300 m within the lodes, and have dimensions of mostly 200 to 700 m in the down plunge direction, and 70 to 300 m normal to the plunge direction.
+Gold mineralised reefs have been shown to persist to at least 1300 m depth vertically, and remain open at depth below that.
+A deep drill hole in 2008 demonstrated continuation of mineralised structures to at least 1900 m on the eastern side of the goldfield.
 The structural control of the Charters Towers ore shoots is variable.
 Some reefs thicken and thin over short distances with no obvious controlling feature.
 There is also no consistent enrichment or thickening where the east-west trending lodes and the NNW trending cross veins intersect.

 The ore shoots are predominantly hosted by the sulphidic sections of the fissures, mostly comprising sheet-like masses sub-parallel to, and within the quartz reefs, but may occur as disseminations and irregular concentrations within the quartz.
 The continuity of the pyrite bodies is considerably less than that of the quartz reefs.
 Although usually coarse-grained, fine-grained sulphides are locally present in some shear zones.

 The heterogeneous distribution of sulphides within the quartz, and the often erratic nature of the gold concentrations within the pyrite, result in a spotty distribution of ore grades and a high to extreme nugget effect.
-It is no uncommon for poorly mineralised zones of the fissures to pass rapidly along strike into high-grade ore, and vice versa.
-The ore is locally very rich, with several ore shoots known to average over 60 g/t Au (e.g. in the New Queen Cross, Talisman, parts of the Brilliant lode).
+It is not uncommon for poorly mineralised zones of the fissures to pass rapidly along strike into high-grade ore, and vice versa.
+The ore is locally very rich, with several ore shoots known to average over 60 g/t Au (e.g. in the New Queen Cross, Talisman and parts of the Brilliant lode).
+The structural control of ore shoots is subtle, often at changes of dip and strike, with some reefs thickening and thinning over short distances with no obvious controlling feature.
+Shallow plunging, non-outcropping ore shoots are common.
+Typical examples of this are the Day Dawn and Brilliant reefs.
+The latter, below the city, contained >40 t of gold, and was mined to 1.6 km down plunge, but did not outcrop.

-The most recent source geological information used to prepare this decription was dated: 2004.
+The most recent source geological information used to prepare this decription was dated: 2020.
+Record last updated: 1/2/2025

 This description is a summary from published sources, the chief of which are listed below.